AustinHellerRepo/WaveFunctionCollapse/wave-function-collapse/crates.io_README.md

   - Can direct neighbors of nodes not have the same state as the current node?
   - Are only certain states possible when the node is in this special state?

 Once these are answered, you can construct the vector of nodes and the vector of node state collections that those nodes reference for their permissive relationships.
-Please examine a relevant example to see how to the construction of nodes and node state collections occurs.
+Please examine a relevant example to see how the construction of nodes and node state collections occurs.

 ## Examples